 Running out of gas is not only inconvenient, but it can also be dangerous, especially if it happens in an isolated area or during bad weather.
 Keep an eye on your fuel gauge and fill up when you’re running low, ideally when you’re at a quarter tank or less.

-Driving is a skill that requires practice, patience, and continuous learning.
+In the automotive world, driving is a skill that requires practice, patience, and continuous learning.
 By following these 21 tips, new drivers can build confidence on the road while staying safe.
 Driving isn’t just about getting from point A to point B; it’s about making smart decisions, anticipating the actions of others, and staying in control of your vehicle at all times.

 Stay focused, remain calm, and always prioritize safety.
 With time and experience, these driving tips will become second nature, helping you navigate the roads with ease.
 Happy driving!